synthara/rv2/doc/03_reference/testplan.rst

 Goals
 -----

-* Verify compliance with all the RISC-V specifications Ibex supports.
+* Verify compliance with all the RISC-V specifications CVE2 supports.
-* Verify Ibex's security hardening features.
 * Ensure correct functionality is maintained across all possible behaviours of external interfaces (interrupts, memory responses, debug requests etc).
 * Hit all functional coverage points, described in :ref:`coverage-plan`.